Shtaiwee1/Shtaiwee1/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about MERN frameworks
 - ⚡ Fun fact: I love to sing and play the guitar
+- 💻 I'm currently enrolled in a coding dojo bootcamp